 Then, for the next several nights in a row, rouse your child 15 minutes before the expected time of the sleepwalking event.
 You do not need to completely awaken the child -- simply disturb the sleep enough to cause a brief stirring.
 This momentarily interrupts the sleep cycle and may stop the sleepwalking in some cases.

-Other helpful ways you might be able to reduce your child’s sleepwalking events:
+Other ways to try to reduce your child’s sleepwalking include the following:

-- Have your child relax at bedtime by listening to soft music or relaxation tapes or CDs.
+- Have your child relax at bedtime by listening to soft music.

-- Establish regular nap and sleep schedules and stick with them – both nighttime and wake-up times.
+- Establish regular nap and sleep schedules and stick with them.
 Naps are important in the younger child.
-This will eliminate sleep deprivation, a known trigger for sleepwalking.
+This will eliminate sleep deprivation (a lack of sleep), a known trigger for sleepwalking.

-- Cut back on the amount of liquids your child consumes in the evening and make sure he or she goes to the bathroom before bedtime (a full bladder contributes to sleepwalking).
+- Cut back on the amount of liquids your child drinks in the evening and make sure he or she goes to the bathroom before bedtime (a full bladder may contribute to sleepwalking).

 - Avoid caffeine near bedtime (caffeinated products include coffee, tea, colas, some non-cola pops, energy drinks, and chocolates).

-- Make sure your child's bedroom is quiet, calm, comfortable (< 75° F), and sufficiently dark.
+- Make sure your child's bedroom is quiet, calm, comfortable, cool (less than 75° F) and dark.